 4. Use Pinterest

 Pinterest is often deeply neglected, but it can stand alone as a selling strategy, particularly for eCommerce brands.

 Whether you target those who make vision boards, collect research, or just like to scroll through Pinterest’s Boards and Collections, it’s the closest experience to window shopping we have on social media.
 Connect, pin with partners, and allow your customers the easiest way to indulge in your product.

 As you can see, brands are at no loss for interesting methods of aligning growth, engagement, and sales.
 Choose the methods that work best for you and that you believe will be most effective with your target audience.

-All of these strategies can be customized and adapted, scaled up or down.
+All of these strategies can be customised and adapted, scaled up or down.
 There’s endless flexibility, which is why they’re 16 of the strongest social media strategies you can start with.